OrchardCMS/OrchardDoc/Documentation/Creating-Dynamic-Forms.markdown

 ### Enable the Dynamic Forms Module ###

 The Dynamic Forms module is different from the custom forms module because it can work in combination with a Content Type to capture input on the front-end or you can choose to just store the form submission.
 If you choose to just store the submission you will find it in the **Form Submissions** section of the admin.
-The information submitted is stored and can be exported using the Import-Export-Module.
+The information submitted is stored and can be exported using the Import-Export module.
 Let's start by enabling the Dynamic Forms module that is shipped with Orchard by going to the Modules section in the admin.

 ![Enabling Dynamic Forms in Orchard CMS](../upload/dynamic-forms/enable-dynamic-forms.png "Enable the Dynamic Forms module")

-Once the module has been enabled the feature a new content type called **Form** will appear in the create new content section of the admin.
+Once the module has enabled the feature, a new content type called **Form** will appear in the create new content section of the admin.

-As stated before, the Dynamic Forms module works with a content type in order to create submission form on the front-end of the site.
+As stated before, the Dynamic Forms module works with a content type either create a submission or create forms on the front-end of the site.
 In the *New* content section of the admin, you can click on **Form** to create a new form, an edit form screen will popup allowing you to create your form.
 In this screen is where you can choose to either store the submission or create content from the submitted values.
 However, let's say we are looking to add a new widget that will live in the right rail (AsideSecond zone) that is a call for visitors to join a mailing list.
 The only input that will be captured will be the users email address.

 ### Store Form Submission as a Content Type ###